System Designer #

 - Click a channel while a pin is selected — creates the connection and clears the selection.

 - Click a wire — opens the connection in the right-side properties drawer.
-The drawer shows the connection's fields (Point Name, DUT Pin, Net, Instrument, Channel, optional Terminal) as read-only inputs with a Delete Connection button — it's a remove-or-leave-alone affordance, not an edit form.
+The drawer shows the connection's fields (Point Name, UUT Pin, Net, Instrument, Channel, optional Terminal) as read-only inputs with a Delete Connection button — it's a remove-or-leave-alone affordance, not an edit form.

 Bottom tabs #